Mick Jagger: 1960s

 Jagger and Richards were later arrested on drug charges and given unusually harsh sentences.
-Jagger was sentenced to three months' imprisonment for possession of four over-the-counter pep pills he had purchased in Italy and Richards was sentenced to one year in prison for allowing cannabis to be smoked on his property.
+Jagger was sentenced to three months' imprisonment for possession of four over-the-counter pep pills he had purchased in Italy, and Richards was sentenced to one year in prison for allowing cannabis to be smoked on his property.
 The traditionally conservative editor of The Times, William Rees-Mogg, wrote an article critical of the sentences.
-On appeal, Richards' sentence was overturned and Jagger's was amended to a conditional discharge, although he spent one night in London's Brixton Prison.
+On appeal, Richards's sentence was overturned and Jagger's was amended to a conditional discharge, although he spent one night in London's Brixton Prison.
 The Rolling Stones continued to face legal battles for the next decade.

 By the release of the Stones' album Beggars Banquet, Brian Jones was contributing only sporadically to the band.
 Jagger said Jones was "not psychologically suited to this way of life".
-His drug use had become a hindrance, and he could not obtain a US visa.
-Richards reported that in a June meeting with Jagger, Richards and Watts at Jones' house, Jones admitted he was unable to "go on the road again", and left the band, saying "I've left, and if I want to I can come back".
-On 3 July 1969, less than a month later, Jones drowned under mysterious circumstances in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
-When asked if he felt guilty about Jones's death, Mick Jagger told Rolling Stone in 1995:
+His drug use became a hindrance, and he could not obtain a US visa.
+Richards reported that when Jagger, Watts, and he were at Jones's house in June 1969, Jones admitted he was unable to "go on the road again".
+Jones left the band, saying, "I've left, and if I want to I can come back".
+On 3 July 1969, less than a month later, Jones drowned in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
+When asked if he felt guilty about Jones's death, Jagger told Rolling Stone in 1995:

 No, I don't really.
 I do feel that I behaved in a very childish way, but we were very young, and in some ways we picked on him.
 But, unfortunately, he made himself a target for it; he was very, very jealous, very difficult, very manipulative, and if you do that in this kind of a group of people you get back as good as you give, to be honest.
 I wasn't understanding enough about his drug addiction.
 No one seemed to know much about drug addiction.
 Things like LSD were all new.
 No one knew the harm.
 People thought cocaine was good for you.